paolo-torres/interview-prep/system_design/glossary/00_glossary.md

 # 05. Data Partitioning

 Data partitioning is a technique to break up a big database (DB) into many smaller parts.
-It is the process of splitting up a DB/table across multiple machines to improve the manageability, performance,availability, and load balancing of an application.
+It is the process of splitting up a DB/table across multiple machines to improve the manageability, performance, availability, and load balancing of an application.

 ___